CityOfNewYork/ACCESS-NYC-PATTERNS/README.md

 This project is under active development by the Product and Design team at [NYC Opportunity](https://github.com/orgs/CityOfNewYork/teams/nycopportunity).
 We are currently in the process of migrating styles into this repository and setting up templates for documentation.
 [Learn more about the project development in the wiki](https://github.com/CityOfNewYork/ACCESS-NYC-PATTERNS/wiki/Development).

 ACCESS NYC Patterns is source for styles seen on [ACCESS NYC](https://access.nyc.gov).
-This repository utilizes the U.S. Web Design System, Bourbon SASS Toolset, and the Tailwind CSS Utility framework.
+This repository utilizes the U.S. Web Design System and the Tailwind CSS Utility framework.
 It is available in 11 different languages including English (default), Spanish, French, Chinese, Russian, Arabic, Polish, Urdu, Bengla, Haitian Creole, and Korean.

 # About NYCO